SpencerTP31/PHY_2200_Portfolio/README.md

 ---

 ### Introduction
 This portfolio is my three favorite projects I did throughout my Computational Physics Course (PHY-2200) at High Point University.
 Throughout this class as a computer science major I was able to incorporate things I had learned throughout my computer science classes and use them to create physics models.
 The three projects I've decided to showcase are, Magnus Effect on a golf shot, the Rossler and Lorenz Model to dive deeper into Chaotic Behaviors, and lastly using Mel Spectograms in conjunction with AI to create a vowel classifier.
-The links below will bring you to a complete description of each in this README
+The links below will bring you to a complete description of each in this README.
+The book that we used throughout the semester was Computational Modeling and Visualization of Physical Systems with Python By J. Wang

 #### Descriptions
 - [Magnus Effect](#magnus-effect)